 While some may say it’s impossible to select the best scope for Remington 700, our top pick is the Nikon Monarch 7 scope.

-These are recommendations for the best remington 700 upgrades:
+These are our recommendations for the best upgrades for the remington 700:

 Reviews of the Best Remington 700 Upgrades

 Now we’re going to move onto the products that made our list for the best Remington 700 upgrades.
 With this, we’ll be highlighting a few essential add-ons that can add an incredible amount of value to your rifle.

 The Monarch 7 is Nikon's flagship and one of the most advanced scopes for the Remington 700.
 The Nikon Monarch 7 4-16x50mm SF Riflescope is designed to be a multipurpose scope and perform in any scenario without hesitation.
 This scope features a 4x zoom ratio, thus allowing you to capture a detailed picture of your target from a variety of distances.